 Be sure to keep food safety in mind.
 If dips need refrigerated, don’t leave them out for more than two hours without ice.

-We served the cherry tomatoes in a bowl so we didn’t have to worry about them rolling around.
-It really simplified the vegetable table!
+For extra large crowds we like to serve cherry tomatoes in a bowl so we don’t have to worry about them rolling around.
+It can really simplify a flat tray on the appetizer table!

 Other Easy Recipes for Big Parties:

 - Pink Slush Punch is one of my favorites in a big punch bowl.